matanelg/Socket/README.md

 ## Summary
 This project show how to create a Snake game and play it on two computer screens.<br />
-Both computers are on local network and the communication between them will be via Ethernet cable/ Wi-Fi..<br />
+Both computers are on local network and the communication between them will be via<br /> Ethernet cable/ Wi-Fi.

-The code for this project uses the following:
+### The code for this project uses the following:
 - Visual Studio 2019 platform.
 - OOP ( Object-Oriented Programming ).
 - Winsock library ( Windows Libraries ).
 - Socket Static Library ( Created to reduce code lines ).
 - SDL2 ( Graphic Library ).

-Be aware the apps will only work for Windows users.

 <p align="center">
   <img src="https://github.com/matanelg/socket/blob/master/files/soc.png">